 Simplicity and Edges

 The Floor teaches edges.
-Where you end.
+Where the body ends.
 Where the world begins.
-Applied to eating, the Floor manifests as simplicity — stripping the meal to essentials, removing the excess that prevents the body from knowing what it actually needs.
+Applied to eating, the Floor manifests as simplicity, stripping the meal to essentials, removing the excess that prevents the body from knowing what it actually needs.

-Floor eating means sitting close to the ground.
-Japanese seiza position on tatami.
-Indian cross-legged on a mat.
-The body lower, the bowl closer, the posture requiring attention.
-Soft furniture creates distance between the body and the act of eating.
-The floor removes that buffer.
+Floor eating means sitting close to the ground : the proprioceptive contact of Japanese seiza on tatami, or Indian cross-legged on a mat.
+The body lower, the bowl closer, the posture requiring sustained somatic attention.
+Soft furniture creates distance between the nervous system and the act of eating.
+The floor removes that buffer and returns the body to direct contact with its spatial ground.

 The Floor principle: Less variety, more awareness.
 Simple meals create clear signals.